 - The s/c 103 Parent Visa (offshore only)

-This is a permanent visa granting the holder the right to live indefinitely in Australia, access health care and some state benefits.
-This visa subclass continues to have a long queue and case lodged this year, will take an average of 30 years to be finalised.
+This is a permanent visa granting the holder the right to move to Australia and stay indefinitely.
+The holder will be able to access health care and some state benefits.
+Sadly, this visa has only limited places available and therefore a long waiting list.
+Applications submitted this year, will take an average of 30 years to be finalized.
 Due to the long processing time, it’s for most people not very interesting.

 - S/c 143 (permanent) or 173 (provisional) – Contributory Parent Visa (offshore)

-These are also permanent visas granting the same rights as above mentioned options.
+These are also subsequently permanent visas granting the same rights as above mentioned Parent Visa.
 However, these types of parent visas offer applicants the option to bypass the queue by making a one-off contribution to the Australian community.
 The required payment currently sits at about A$ 43,6000 per applicant.
 This payment is meant to be a contribution to future cost for healthcare, pensions, etc.

 Due to a large number of applications received in recent years, processing times are now at about four years.